 Shortlisted for the Man Booker Prize and celebrated as

-‘The Great Gay Novel’ by author Garth Greenwell, Hanya Yanagihara’s immensely powerful story of brotherly love and the limits of human endurance has had a visceral impact on many a reader.
+‘the great gay novel’ by author Garth Greenwell, Hanya Yanagihara’s immensely powerful story of brotherly love and the limits of human endurance has had a visceral impact on many a reader.
 Willem, Jude, Malcolm and JB meet at college in Massachusetts and form a firm friendship, moving to New York upon graduation.
 Over the years their friendships deepen and darken as they celebrate successes and face failures, but their greatest challenge is Jude himself – an increasingly broken man scarred by an unspeakable childhood.
 For those looking for literature that will stay with you long after the last page, this is undoubtedly the book to read.
 This 2017 novel is relaunched with a new cover for 2022.

 Discover our edit of the best literary fiction .